izzyzs/LiftTrackerAPI/README.md

 # LiftTrackerAPI
-GraphQL project with *no tutorial* just docs and AI for thought breakdown
+GraphQL project with *no tutorial* just docs and AI for assisting thought process